Written for the Transgender Community

 It is MUCH easier to go overboard to an extreme and then tone it down than to try to build up from where you are now.
 There is so much initial embarrassment trying to speak female AND each step requires addition work and additional habits to be broken.
 You learn one level of success then have to unlearn that to get to the next.
 But if you jump all the way to the extreme and use that, it will begin to average out with the annunciation you are using now and will tone itself down until it is right on the mark for normal conversation as today's woman.

 Still, it is not stilted or defined.
 In fact, it is quite flexible.
-Women do not live a single role, but many, as mother, wife, career woman, and friend.
+Women do not live a single role, but many, as mother, wife, career woman, friend.
 As such, she plays variations of the feminine dialect depending upon the role without ever losing the femininity.
 This can be accomplished by realizing that the feminine dialect is not one thing but several blended together.
 As a woman shifts from role to role, she uses the same tools, but with different emphasis depending upon the situation.

 The point is, that some words are more masculine or feminine that others.
 Part of this again derives from the brokering of power.
 For example, a man usually "wants" something while a woman "would like" something.
 "Want" means "lack" and implies "need" which further implies the right to have.
 This reflects the aggressive side of the power equation.

-On the other hand, "would like" states a preference, not an intent and therefore runs the idea up the flagpole to see if anyone is against it before acting.
+On the other hand, "would like" states a preference, not an intent, and therefore runs the idea up the flagpole to see if anyone is against it before acting.
 This reflects the submissive side of the power equation.

 You can notice the difference in the way men and women will order at the speaker of a drive-through fast food restaurant.
 A man will say, "I want a Big Mac.", whereas a woman will say, "I'd like a salad, please."